cube3power/atsd/sql/README.md

 ### Predefined Columns

-Virtual tables have the same pre-defined columns since all the the underlying data is physically stored in a single partitioned table.
+Virtual tables have the same pre-defined columns since all the underlying data is physically stored in a single partitioned table.

 #### Series Columns